 So, is Clubhouse a good fit for affiliates?

 It’s not the most natural fit for affiliate activity, because there’s no direct way to get people to click your affiliate links.

 That means you have to rely on people hitting your bio, or direct them toward a landing page or some other type of content.

-In other words, there are easier ways to do affiliate marketing – much easier.
+In other words, there are much better ways to do affiliate marketing.